eclipse-edc/Connector/docs/developer/logging.md

 # Logging

-This document describes how the EDC code should be logged and why.
+A comprehensive and consistent way of logging is a crucial pillar for operability.
+Therefore, the following rules should be followed:

 ## Logging component

-Logs can be produced using the [`Monitor`](../../spi/core-spi/src/main/java/org/eclipse/dataspaceconnector/spi/monitor/Monitor.java) service, that offers 4 different log levels:
+Logs must only be produced using the [`Monitor`](../../spi/core-spi/src/main/java/org/eclipse/dataspaceconnector/spi/monitor/Monitor.java) service, which offers 4 different log levels:

 ### `severe`
 > Error events that might lead the application to abort or still allow it to continue running.

-Used in case of an unexpected interruption of the flow.
+Used in case of an unexpected interruption of the flow or when something is broken, i.e. an operator has to take action. e.g. service crashes, database in illegal state, ... even if there is chance of self recovery.

 ### `warning`
 > Potentially harmful situations messages.